hrittikhere/events/readme.md

 ---

 ## More details and Instructions:
 1. Have an Azure Subscription or don't forget to fill the form for In-event vouchers.
 In-event vouchers are just for students and strictly probhited for professionals.
+[Instructions to Reedem ❤️](https://github.com/hrittikhere/events/blob/main/Azure_Verification.md)
-2.
+2. Don't forget to fill the feedback link for recordings and certificates.
+See yaa! 👋